substack/node-prompter/README.markdown

 Evaluate the string source `src` under some optional `context`, calling `cb(err, output)` with the completed file contents.

+Control the delimiter by passing in a value for `context.delim`, which defaults to `': '`.

 Returns a readable/writable stream that should be pipe into and out of a user's stdin/stdout.